particle-iot/docs/src/content/getting-started/products/creating-a-product.md

 ## Changing the product owner

 The product owner is the account that owns a product.
-It can either be a user account (sandbox product), or it can be an organization (growth or enterprise product).
-When you migrate to growth, you provide a list of products you want to move into the organization:
+It can either be a user account (sandbox product), or it can be an organization (basic or enterprise product).
+When you migrate to basic, you provide a list of products you want to move into the organization:

 - Billing for the organization will be the responsibility of organization.
 - The product will no longer be limited to 100 devices.